VioletsOleander/vault-vanilla/logs/Personal Log.md

         block-sparse implementation is just skipping masked block, nothing special SecF-Full Experimental Results
 - [[Spatial Interaction and the Statistical Analysis of Lattice Systems-1974|1974-Spatial Interaction and the Statistical Analysis of Lattice Systems]]: Sec3
-    Sec3-Markov Fields and the Hammersley-Clifford Theorem: define ground state -> define Q function -> expand Q function -> proof the terms in Q function (G function) are only not null when their relating variables form a clique
+    Sec3-Markov Fields and the Hammersley-Clifford Theorem
+        define ground state -> define Q function -> expand Q function -> proof the terms in Q function (G function) are only not null when their relating variables form a clique

 \[Book\]
 - [[book-notes/Probabilistic Graphical Models-Principles and Techniques|Probabilistic Graphical Models-Principles and Techniques]]: CH4.5